gmusicproxy/gmusicproxy/README.md

 ### Changelog
 - 1.0.9-beta (unreleased):
+  - experimental Python 3 support: soon the support for 2.7 version will be removed (thanks to Pierre Karashchuk)
   - fix issues with missing recording year and with `__get_matches` function
   - less strict version requirement for gmusicapi (easy life for packaging managers)
 - 1.0.8 (2017-02-07):